Haveeru Daily

-Haveeru Daily (ހަވީރު ދުވަހު ނޫސް) was the longest serving daily newspaper in the Maldives, established on 1 January 1979.
+Haveeru Daily (ހަވީރު ނޫސް) was a Maldivian daily newspaper which was the longest serving daily newspaper in the Maldives, from 1979 until it ceased publication in 2016.

-Haveeru Online is owned by Haveeru Media Group – a company registered under the founder, Mohamed Zahir Hussain's three children – Lubna Zahir Hussain, Leena Zahir Hussain and Vail Zahir Hussain.

 Name

 The name Haveeru symbolises the onset of the cool evening time after the heat of the day, which is also the time when the newspaper is brought out.
 In Dhivehi literature, "haveeru kurun" means the get-together of poets and writers for literary exchanges.
-Thus, it was decided that the newspaper's name should also symbolise news, information and literary learning.